Weight Calculator

 2. Standard Earth gravity is about 9.80665 m/s2.

-3. Convert newtons to pounds-force for comparison.
+3. Convert newtons to pounds-force for comparison, and keep mass pounds separate from pounds-force.

-How to use the weight calculator
+How to use the Weight Calculator

 1. Enter mass in kilograms and the gravity value in m/s^2.